 Just be yourself, you don’t have to talk, just listen.

-The Breast Cancer Network has published a valuable booklet Helping a friend or colleague with breast cancer.
-The booklet provides some practical ways you can assist a friend with cancer.
+The Breast Cancer Network have an valuable online resource Helping a friend or colleague with breast cancer.
+The resource provides some practical ways you can assist a friend with cancer.
 It also suggests things that won’t help.
-You can also contact Cancer Council 13 11 20 to request a copy.

 There are a range of support services that enable you to talk to someone else.
 To find out what might best suit your needs you might like to speak to a cancer nurse on Cancer Council 13 11 20 or email a query via the Cancer Council 13 11 20 email page.

 Cancer Connect is a one on one telephone peer support program that enables you to speak with a specially trained volunteer who has cared for a relative undergoing cancer treatment.